Step 1: Apply

 Interview and selection

 You will be able to select your preferred interview date during the interview and portfolio registration process.
-If you are unable to attend an interview in person on the nominated days, you will be able to select the best date for a telephone or Skype interview.
+If you are unable to attend an interview on the nominated days, you can request an alternative date.

 At your interview the panel is considering, and making selection recommendations against, the rubric criteria listed below: